jonnyt/info.spuffs.social/README.md

 When you post, you can choose who sees it:

 - 🌍 **Public**: Visible to everyone
 - 👥 **Followers Only**: Only people who follow you
 - 📬 **Mentioned People Only**: Like a direct message (but not end-to-end encrypted)

 ## Media Tips
 ---

 - Up to 4 images per post
 - Videos and audio are supported
 - You can add alt text for accessibility
 - Use the CW feature to hide spoilers or sensitive images

 ## 🔍 Finding People
 ---

 - You can follow users on other instances like: `@coolperson@mastodon.social`
 - Use search to find people by username, hashtag, or post content

 ## Customize Your Experience
 ---

 - Use **filters** to hide content you don't want to see
 - Explore **third-party apps** or use the official Mastodon mobile app
 - Enable **dark mode**, change **language**, and more in settings

 ## Community Guidelines
 ---

 Each instance has its own rules.
 On **spuffs.social**, we focus on being kind, respectful, and spam-free.
 Read the full guidelines [here](https://spuffs.social/about).

-## 💡 Quick Tips
----

-- Add a bio and avatar to help people find you
-- Pin important posts to your profile
-- Link to your Mastodon profile from your website to verify your identity
-- Use hashtags to get your posts seen across the network

 ## Following people in other instances
 ---